-- This FOA is intended to explicitly inform our understanding of whether the services intervention engages the target(s)/change mechanism(s) that are presumed to underlie downstream changes in access, engagement, coordination and optimization.
-Accordingly, the application should identify a theoretical rationale and address: (1) the empirical basis for the selection of the proximal targets/change mechanisms; (2) the approach used for assessing target engagement (specific measures that will be used to assess changes in the putative proximal targets/ change mechanisms); and (3) the analysis plan that will be used to determine whether the intervention leads to changes in the targets/ change mechanisms, and whether changes in these targets account for changes in the services outcomes. - Describe the proposed method for assessing the effectiveness and implementation of a navigator model.
-The use of optimization research designs (e.g., Sequential Multiple Assignment Randomized Trial adaptive designs or Multiphase Optimization Strategy factorial designs) to identify and test components of navigator models that drive improvements in care is strongly encouraged and a justification is required if another method is selected.
-The application should also specify the research strategies that will be used to measure the active attributes of the navigator model, clinical progress and clinical, functional and behavioral outcomes. - Describe plans to promote long-term sustainability by incorporating stakeholder perspectives to enhance partnerships with public and private agencies, healthcare systems, and community programs. - Describe the steps for navigator model development/refinement and a clear rationale for the choice of methods proposed. - Describe provisions for the assessment and monitoring of the fidelity of intervention delivery via procedures that are feasible and valid for use in community practice settings. - Identify a theoretical rationale for the navigator model and describe how the selected targets or mechanisms of action are hypothesized to determine outcomes.
+- This FOA is intended to explicitly inform our understanding of whether the services intervention engages the target(s)/change mechanism(s) that are presumed to underlie downstream changes in access, engagement and coordination.
+Accordingly, the application should address: (1) the empirical basis for the selection of the proximal targets/change mechanisms; (2) the approach used for assessing target engagement (specific measures that will be used to assess changes in the putative proximal targets/ change mechanisms); and (3) the analysis plan that will be used to determine whether the intervention leads to changes in the targets/ change mechanisms, and whether changes in these targets account for changes in the services outcomes. - Describe the proposed method for assessing the effectiveness and implementation of a navigator model and specify the research strategies that will be used to measure the active attributes of the navigator model, clinical progress and clinical, functional and behavioral outcomes. - Describe plans to promote long-term sustainability by incorporating stakeholder perspectives to enhance partnerships with public and private agencies, healthcare systems, and community programs.
+Describe the steps for navigator model development/refinement and a clear rationale for the choice of methods proposed. - As needed for the subsequent large-scale project description(s) of: refining details of the navigator model, examine the feasibility of novel approaches and technologies; enhancing the protocol for the comparison group and randomization procedures (if appropriate); examining the feasibility of recruiting and retaining participants into the study condition(s); and developing supportive materials such as training curricula for the navigators. - · Describe how a strategy for navigator model fidelity monitoring will be established for use in the subsequent large-scale project. - Describe provisions for the assessment and monitoring of the fidelity of intervention delivery via procedures that are feasible and valid for use in community practice settings. - Describe how the proposed navigator model will improve care coordination strategies and optimize the 'personalized match' with appropriate treatment and services (e.g., under what conditions might navigators and their use of technology determine the needed amount, frequency and intensity of mental health services) to ensure that therapeutic gains are maintained over time.